2015 Sheikh Kamal International Club Cup

 The 2015 Sheikh Kamal International Club Cup, also known as Sheikh Kamal Gold Cup 2015, was the 1st edition of Sheikh Kamal International Club Cup, an international club football tournament hosted by the Chittagong Abahani in association with the Bangladesh Football Federation.
 This tournament took place at the M. A. Aziz Stadium from 20 October 2015 to 30 October 2015 in the port city of Chittagong.
 Participation fees for each team was US$ 5000.

 Chittagong Abahani won the inaugural edition of the tournament by defeating East Bengal 3–1.

 Participating teams

-Eight clubs sent their teams to participate in the tournament from five nations of AFC Three team from Bangladesh, two from India, one of each from Sri Lanka, Pakistan as well as Afghanistan participated.
+Eight clubs sent their teams to participate in the tournament from five nations of AFC.
+Three team from Bangladesh, two from India, one each from Sri Lanka, Pakistan and Afghanistan participated.